Sun June

 Sun June is an American indie pop band from Austin, Texas.

-History
+Overview

-Sun June released their first full-length album in 2018 titled Years via Keeled Scales.
+Formed in Austin, Texas, Sun June released their first full-length album in 2018 titled Years via Keeled Scales.
 In October 2020, the group announced their second full-length album.
 The group released that album, Somewhere, in 2021 through Keeled Scales and Run for Cover.
+In 2023 they released their third album, Bad Dream Jaguar, which was influenced by Feist, Frank Ocean, Loma, and Caroline Says.
+Their third album was created while Colwell and Salisbury lived 1,300 miles apart, sending demos back and forth.